Neosofia/corporate/website/qms/glossary.md

 ### Standard Operating Procedure (SOP)

-An approved procedures employees must follow.
+An approved procedures employees must be trained on and follow.
 In addition to procedures, SOPs will typically include entry/exit criteria, assigned roles, responsibilities, purpose, scope/limitations and [SLOs](#service-level-objective-slo) for determining How Who does What and When.

+#### Formal vs Informal Procedures

+SOPs are typically considered a formal procedure as they are a standardized set of steps that must be followed to complete a specific task or process.
+They're also approved by SMEs and require documented training by each employee before executing the procedure.

+Informal procedures on the other hand, are typically a documented set of steps that do not require SME authoring/approval or documented employee training.
+These are sometimes referred to as work guides (WG) or work instructions (WI).

 ### Evidence